 When you don't want to use the included shared cache, you can create and configure your own cache.
 You can use the cache you create beneath caching policies, rather than using the the shared cache.

 For guidance on which type of cache or persistence to use in different situations, see Policy support for persistence.

 You can create multiple cache resources in each environment.
 When you're configuring a caching policy, you specify whether the policy should use the included shared cache or a cache you created.

-For data segregation, the scope of a cache is limited to an environment in which the cache is created.
+For data segregation, the scope of a cache is limited to the environment in which you created the cache.
 (For example, API proxies running in a 'test' environment cannot access data in a cache running in 'prod'.)
-Once the cache is created, it can be populated with any serializable data by using cache policies.
-For usage, see Optimize performance using cache.
+Once you create a cache, policies can be populate it with any serializable data.
+For usage, see Example: General purpose caching.

 See also: Response Cache policy.